Leicestershire Online Visibility Report 2026

 on Google.

-Leicester SEO company, Little Green Agency, audited 924 business websites across Leicestershire.
-The results reveal widespread SEO issues that may be limiting visibility, enquiries and growth for many local businesses.
+Little Green Agency audited 1,918 SME websites across Leicestershire — from sole traders to businesses with up to 249 employees.
+The results reveal widespread SEO issues that may be limiting visibility, enquiries and growth.

 get fewer than 100